sirkibsirkib/rust-overlaps/README.md

 * `K` The _error distance_ between strings A and B. If flag `-e` is used, this is defined as _edit distance_ and _Hamming distance_ otherwise.

 The output solutions always guarantee that for each solution, `idA` < `idB` when the IDs are ordered as _strings_.
 Also, the A string of an overlap is never of _reversed_ orientation.

+## Custom Filtering and Partitioning Schemes
+This solver comes with 2 existing schemes, and defaults to that of Kucherov et al (2014).
+However, it was also specifically designed so that adding new schemes would be as easy as possbible.
+To do this, simply follow these steps:
+1. Create your own `struct`.
+I suggest making a new .rs file in `src/modes/` in the fashion of the existing files such as `src/modes/kucherov.rs`.
+I suggest using this existing mode as a starting point in general.
+2. Have your struct use and implement the `IsMode` trait defined in `src/modes/mod.rs`.
+This requires your struct implementing the relevant functions.
+  * `filter_func` This function defines the behaviour of your 'filtering scheme'.
+It will be called repeatedly during text index query searches to check whether nodes in the search tree are permitted to introduce symbol errors.
+As such, this function is called and expected to return an integer, represeting the CAP for how many errors a search node with the given properties (defined by the parameters) are permitted to have.
+  * `get_block_lengths` This function defines the behaviour of the 'partition scheme'.
+For a pattern of given length, it expects a sequence of _lengths_.
+These will be interpreted as the lenths of partition blocks (left to right) to split the pattern string into.
+As such, the lengths returned here should all sum to arg `patt_len`.
+  * `candidate_condition` This function allows you to optionally inhibit candidate generation for a search node conditionally. i.e. if your function is defined simply as `true` then every node of the search tree will generate candidates for all match locations.
+  * `get_guaranteed_extra_blocks` This function is only requried for `testing.rs` and the `cargo test` that run the code within.
+It is intended to represent how many 0-error blocks your partition scheme gaurantees for valid pattern prefixes.
+If you have no intention of using the given tests, feel free to define this function as returning a dummy value.
+  * `get_fewest_suff_blocks` This func	tion defines which queries NOT to initiate.
+The pattern will only create query searches for pattern-block-sequence suffixes of this length or more.
+3. In `src/setup.rs`, go to approximately line 100, with the `YOUR MODES GO HERE ^^^^` comment.
+Above you will find more detailed instructions.
+The purpose of this step is to get the solver to use your Mode struct when the program is started with `-m` and an appropriate parameter.
+Note that your struct can optionally accept user's input delimited by underscores.
+For example: `-m=kucherov_2` will use the kucherov mode and pass it one parameter, "2" which the struct's constructed will interpret accordingly.
+4. Build your edited rust source code as described in the section above, called "Rust and Cargo".
+5. Whenever you use the compiled solver, be sure to pass flag `-m=???` where "???" is the name of your solver.
+Don't forget the optional arguments if you need them!

+## Integrating the Solver Directly into your Rust Program